MENU

 This type of tea has an intense, complex, deep taste with woody and nutty notes.

-Each of these types has different styles, due to different regions and cultivars.
+Each of these types has different styles due to other regions and cultivars.

-Less oxidized teas like green, white, and yellow are better for the first half of the day and are preferred in the hot season.
-Oxidized teas can be drunk even in the late evening and warm body during the cold season.
+Less oxidized teas, like green, white, and yellow, are better for the first half of the day and are preferred in the hot season.
+Oxidized teas can be drunk even in the late evening and warm the body during the cold season.

 CHINESE TEA REGIONS

-There are more than 20 provinces with over 1000 countries that produce tea in China.
-Due to a specific climate and other geographical characteristics in different parts of China, there were developed different styles of tea leaf processing what divided China into four major 'Cha Qu' (tea regions).
+There are more than 20 provinces and over 1000 countries that produce tea in China.
+Due to a specific climate and other geographical characteristics in different parts of China, different styles of tea leaf processing developed, which divided China into four major 'Cha Qu' (tea regions).

 GAO YUAN CHA QU

-- Sichuan, Yunnan (North), Guizhou, Chongqing, Tibet - The southwestern part of China is known for its subtropical monsoon climate, warm winters, and cool summers.
-This region is considered the oldest tea region with a lot of hundreds and even thousands years old tea trees.
+- Sichuan, Yunnan (North), Guizhou, Chongqing, Tibet - Southwestern China is known for its subtropical monsoon climate, warm winters, and cool summers.
+This region is considered the oldest tea region with hundreds and even thousands of years old tea trees.

 HUA NAN CHA QU - Yunnan (South), Guangxi, Guangdong, Fujian, Hainan - Southern part of China known for its warm and wet climate, perfect for growing tea leaves almost whole year long.